-5.6.3 Page comparison
+5.6.3 TODO: Page comparison

-'''

-Switches: --string, --regexp and --text-only
+Switches: --string and --regexp

-'''

-By default the distinction of a True query by a False one (rough concept behind boolean-based blind SQL injection vulnerabilities) is done by comparing the injected requests page content with the original not injected page content.
-Not always this concept works because sometimes the page content changes at each refresh even not injecting anything, for instance when the page has a counter, a dynamic advertisement banner or any other part of the HTML which is rendered dynamically and might change in time not only consequently to user's input.
-To bypass this limit, sqlmap tries hard to identify these snippets of the response bodies and deal accordingly.
-Sometimes it may fail, that is why the user can provide a string (--string switch) which is always present on the not injected page and on all True injected query pages, but that it is not on the False ones.
-As an alternative to a static string, the user can provide a regular expression (--regexp switch).

-Such data is easy for an user to retrieve, simply try to inject on the affected parameter an invalid value and compare manually the original (not injected) page content with the injected wrong page content.
-This way the distinction will be based upon string presence or regular expression match.
+By default the distinction of a True query by a False one (basic concept for Inferential blind SQL injection attacks) is done comparing injected requests page content MD5 hash with the original not injected page content MD5 hash.
+Not always this concept works because sometimes the page content changes at each refresh even not injecting anything, for instance when the page has a counter, a dynamic advertisment banner or any other part of the HTML which is render dynamically and might change in time not only consequently to user's input.
+To bypass this limit, sqlmap makes it possible to manually provide a string which is always present on the not injected page and on all True injected query pages, but that it is not on the False ones.
+This can also be achieved by providing a regular expression.
+Such information is easy for an user to retrieve, simply try to inject on the affected URL parameter an invalid value and compare original (not injected) page content with the injected wrong page content to identify which string or regular expression match is on not injected and True page only.
+This way the distinction will be based upon string presence or regular expression match and not page MD5 hash comparison.